coreyadkins/vidroom/README.md

 # Setup
 Requires  a YouTube Data API Key.
-If you want to run this locally, you'll need to obtain a key at https://console.developers.google.com/, and then add it to a script tag that you then add into vidroom/templates/vidroom/vidroom.html, above the script tag for vidroom.js.
-You can copy in the following code, adding your API key.:
+If you want to run this locally, you'll need to obtain a key at https://console.developers.google.com/, and then set it as an environment variable in your run configurations, as GOOGLE_API_KEY='YOUR_API_KEY'.

-<script> var GOOGLE_API_KEY = 'INSERT_YOUR_API_KEY_HERE'; </script>

 Otherwise no special setup is required, just clone the repository, set up your VirtualEnv, install the requirements,and run a local server to test.